openyurtio/openyurt/docs/proposals/20240102-upgrade-yurtappset-to-v1beta1.md

 type WorkloadTweak struct {
  // NodePoolSelector is a label query over nodepool in which workloads should be adjusted.
  // +optional
- NodePoolSelector *metav1.LabelSelector `json:"nodepoolSelector"`
+ NodePoolSelector *metav1.LabelSelector `json:"nodepoolSelector,omitempty"`
  // Pools is a list of selected nodepools specified with nodepool id in which workloads should be adjusted.
  // Pools is not recommended and NodePoolSelector should be preferred
  // +optional
  Pools []string `json:"pools,omitempty"`
- // BasicTweaks is a list of basic tweaks can be easily applied to certain workloads in specified nodepools such as image and replicas
+ // Tweaks is the adjustment can be applied to a certain workload in specified nodepools such as image and replicas Tweaks `json:"tweaks"`
+}

+// Tweaks represents configuration to be injected.
+// Only one of its members may be specified. type Tweaks struct {
  // +optional
- BasicTweaks []BasicTweak `json:"basicTweaks,omitempty"`
- // AdvancedTweaks is a list of advanced tweaks to be applied to certain workloads in specified nodepools
- // It can add/remove/replace the field values of specified paths in the template.
+ // Replicas overrides the replicas of the workload Replicas *int32 `json:"replicas,omitempty"`
  // +optional
- AdvancedTweaks []AdvancedTweak `json:"advancedTweaks,omitempty"`
-}

-// BasicTweak represents configuration to be injected.
-// Only one of its members may be specified. type BasicTweak struct {
+ // ContainerImages is a list of container images to be injected to a certain workload ContainerImages []ContainerImage `json:"containerImages,omitempty"`
  // +optional
- Image *ImageTweak `json:"imageTweak,omitempty"`
- // +optional
- Replicas *int32 `json:"replicas,omitempty"`
+ // Patches is a list of advanced tweaks to be applied to a certain workload
+ // It can add/remove/replace the field values of specified paths in the template.
+ Patches []Patch `json:"patches,omitempty"`
 }

-// ImageTweak specifies the corresponding container and the target image type ImageTweak struct {
+// ContainerImage specifies the corresponding container and the target image type ContainerImage struct {
- // ContainerName represents name of the container in which the Image will be replaced ContainerName string `json:"containerName"`
+ // Name represents name of the container in which the Image will be replaced Name string `json:"name"`
  // TargetImage represents the image name which is injected into the container above TargetImage string `json:"targetImage"`
 }